An alternative Telagram: how to run its own Mathx server using Docker Compose

 For whom this guide is

-- secure furniture for personal use;
+- a secure messenger for personal use;

-- open mager for command or community;
+- an open messenger for a team or community;

 - a solution that is less dependent on one company;